ouspg/CompSec/Lab2_Network/README.md

 ~$ docker pull bkimminich/juice-shop:v8.7.2
 ```

-All the tasks are doable using your browsers developer tools.
+All the tasks are doable using your browser's developer tools.
 Tasks were tested and created by using Firefox, but other browsers should work just as well.

 ### Task 2

 For the brute-forcing task, the tools vary depending on how you choose to do it.
 Read the instructions and proceed to get the tools you want.
 There are some hints in the task description.

 In the CSRF task, you will need to host a website locally.
-Course's Kali Linux vm uses apache2, but you are free to choose your own method.
+Course's Kali Linux VM uses apache2, but you are free to choose your own method.

 ### Task 3